seantiz/seantiz/README.md

 </p>

 <p align="center">
-  My other interests are topology (usually in Rust), linear ops and building platform tools to help products survive hype cycles.
+  My other interests are topology (usually in Rust), linear ops and mapping the life/death hype-cycles of a product line.
 </p>

 <p align="center">